HCL-Cloud-Native-Labs/SRE-Boilerplate/terraform/azure/README.md

 * [07-terraform-state](code/07-terraform-state) - Terraform State: Example of how to store the information about what infrastructure has been created on Microsoft Azure.

 ## License

-This code is released under the MIT License.
-See LICENSE file.